IlyaLisov/postgres-neo4j-migration-tool/README.md

 Relationship migration is provided by matching nodes with provided primary key.
 So if some of your nodes have similar id, relationship will be added to each of them.
 It can be avoided but providing `<labelFrom>` and `<labelTo>` tags.

+We parse timestamp from database then format it to provided time format ( from optional `<timeFormat>` tag).

 If no exceptions were thrown, you will see messages in logs with amount of created nodes and relationships.